U.S. Dental Services Market Size, Share, and Trends 2024 to 2034

 By Service Insights

-Diagnostic & preventive services segment is expected to be the fastest growing market in the US dental service industry at a CAGR of 8.91% between 2021 and 2027.
+The diagnostic & preventive services segment is expected to be the fastest growing market in the US dental service industry at a CAGR of 7.27% between 2024 and 2033.
 Rising consumer awareness regarding oral health is augmenting the growth of the market.
 Furthermore, the Centers for Illness Control and Prevention (CDC) encourages states to use proven interventions to minimize oral disease and enhance oral health.
 The Centers for Disease Control and Prevention (CDC) provides money, guidance, and technical help to state and territory health departments to monitor oral disease across populations and to develop and evaluate oral health programs.

 By Application Insights